(Translate this site)

 It purposely neared the sign at a snail's pace, allowing me to stop first, then continue on with the right of way.

 Suddenly the truck's driver floored it, and for a split second I couldn't believe what was happening.
-But then I immediately floored it too to try to avoid a collision.
+But then I immediately floored it too, to try to avoid a collision.

-But even Shadowfast couldn't get out of the way that quickly at point-blank range.
-At least not with my slight hesitation in the mix, damn it.
+But even Shadowfast couldn't get out of the way that quickly, at point-blank range.
+At least not with my slight hesitation in the mix, damn it!

 I didn't have time to consider a nitro boost.
-But even if I had, the result would likely have been the same, only with more tire smoke involved.
-It just happened too fast.
+But even if I had, the result would likely have been the same, only with more tire smoke involved; it just happened too fast.

-But you just don't expect complete strangers to try ramming you in such a situation.
+You simply don't expect complete strangers to try ramming you in such a situation.
 I could plainly see the driver's face, and so far as I knew I'd never met the guy before.

-The truck barreled on past us and then the driver jammed on his brakes.
+The truck barreled on past us, and then the driver jammed on his brakes.

-So when his whole demeanor changed once getting in reach of me I was surprised for a second time.
+So when his whole demeanor changed once getting in reach of me, I was surprised for a second time.

 He abruptly began punching me like he was a boxer in training.
-I blocked as best I could, but he was a better fighter and had maybe an extra hundred pounds of weight and a foot of height on me too.
+I blocked as best I could, but he was a better fighter, and had maybe an extra hundred pounds of weight (and a foot of height) on me too.

 Plus he was taking me wholly by surprise.